spiritedwolf/fareedfauzi.github.io/_posts/2020-04-11-Inject-malicious-code.md

 ## Transfering file

-Transfer malicious PE file to our Windows client.
-For our case, I'm using Python HTTP server.
+Transfer your malicious PE file to our Windows client.
+In my case, I'm using Python HTTP server.
 ```
 python -m SimpleHTTPServer 8080
 ```

-In our Windows client, navigate to our Kali Linux IP with port 8080 in web browser.
+Go to our Windows client, navigate to our Kali Linux IP with port 8080 in web browser.
 Then, download the malicious PE file.

 ## Set up meterpreter listener